thevarunraja/use-reducer-logger/README.md

 # logger-for-use-reducer

 A basic logger for the `useReducer` function in the [React Hooks API](https://reactjs.org/docs/hooks-reference.html#usereducer).
 This repo is a fork of https://github.com/Zaelot-Inc/use-reducer-logger.
-Added minor enhancements to the use-reducer-logger package.
+Added minor enhancements(provides intellisense, diff between the previous and next state and rewritten in typescript) to the use-reducer-logger package.

 ![screenshot of logger](screenshot.png)